Fable3/serverless-capstone/readme.md

 From `build` folder, call `cmake .. -DCMAKE_PREFIX_PATH=/opt/local`

 The `classifier.zip` with the not-yet-working lambda function was 45 megabytes, which is quite close to the 50 megabyte limit.
-The build log showed that opencv_imgproc was added, but earlier I tested that it was not needed: `adding: lib/libopencv_imgproc.so.4.5 (deflated 58%)`

-Without that the zip file would be 32 megabytes.
+After having troubles of uploading the zip as a lambda function code, especially from AWS CLI, I switched to uploading to an S3 bucket and uploading to lambda from there, and it was much faster and reliable.

 The Docker image for building c++ lambda function which supports OpenCV, AWS SDK S3 and AWS Lambda Runtime was built in 1.5 hours.
 The Dockerfile is in the classifier folder.
 The image is on DockerHub as fable3/aws-sdk-opencv.